amwatson/CitraVR/README.md

 - Meta Quest 3

 ### Games
-For a full list of games that work well on CitraVR, please visit the [CitraVR compatability list](https://docs.google.com/document/d/1Jezf64_s5m1lbj3mD--Ye2ew3su0hTAeBWNx3ViMtHI/edit?usp=sharing)
+For a full list of games that work well on CitraVR, please visit the [CitraVR Game Compatability List](https://docs.google.com/spreadsheets/d/1viN8_MWO1HW9QXlkT-TdCGQbH1g660mKsIp1ZTARdho/edit?usp=sharing)

 ### Controllers/Input
 CitraVR maps the Quest controllers in a way that makes most games on the platform playable with the default mapping.